YAML configuration

 a current symlink.
 A rollback CLI command is not exposed yet.

-Pystrano assumes you already have SSH access to a VPS-style server and know where your Django app should live.
+Pystrano assumes you already have SSH access to a VPS-style server and know where your app should live.

 Use pystrano setup production api to create the deploy user,